-Thomas Reginald Anstey, known as Tom, a member of the Coventry Ansteys (Hampton in Arden sub-branch) was born in West Bromwich in 1890 to parents John Anstey Junior and Fanny Louisa Snape; he was educated at Five Ways Grammar School in Birmingham.
+Thomas Reginald Anstey, known as Tom, a member of Hampton in Arden Ansteys, was born in West Bromwich in 1890 to parents John Anstey Junior and Fanny Louisa Snape; he was educated at Five Ways Grammar School in Birmingham.
 By the time of the 1911 Census, Tom was still living in West Bromwich at 30 Beeches Road with his parents; he was a railway clerk at the Goods Department in Hockley.

 We are unable to locate Tom’s wartime Service Record, but can accurately piece together his World War One story from other sources.
 We know that he volunteered for active service right at the beginning of the war, joining the ‘Birmingham Pals‘ Battalions in September 1914 as a Private (Service Number: 317), attached to the 15th Battalion of the Royal Warwickshire Regiment.

 [Note: The 15th Battalion (2nd Birmingham) was initially attached to 95th Brigade, 32nd Division, then on 28 December 1915 it was transferred to 14th Brigade, 5th Division.
 It was again transferred, to 13th Brigade, 5th Division, on 14 January 1916]

 All three of the ‘Birmingham Pals‘ battalions were deployed to the Western Front in France on 21 November 1915 (confirmed on Tom’s ‘Medal Index Card’).
 The main action that Tom faced began on 1 July 1916, the date on which the lengthy Battle of the Somme commenced.